 Project Contribution to the conceptualisation of the cross-border and transboundary dimension of MSP.
-BaltCoast The first attempt to conceptualise the cross-border and transboundary dimension of MSP as part of the recommendations on the role of spatial planning in integrated coastal management and maritime planning (Zaucha, 2014a, 13) Balance Development of the concept of marine (blue) ecological corridors (Martin, Nilsson, 2006) PlanCoast The first and an attempt to share experience between different sea basins (Schultz-Zehden et al., 2008) East-West Window First project promoting an EU approach to MSP vis-à-vis third countries, i.e. Russia (Zaucha, Zotov, 2008) A model for starting a discussion on MSP in countries with no experience in this fieldSea Basin Principles on MSP (Zaucha, 2008) The first compendium on MSP covering the BSR countries (Cieślak et al., 2009) BaltSeaPlan The first transnational vision on ways to conduct MSP within the sea basin (Baltic Sea) (Gee et al., 2011) Two pilot spatial cross-border plans for maritime areas (Zaucha, Matczak, 2011; Käppeler et al., 2011) Tested MARXAN as a tool to support the choices of planning cross-border solutions (Göke, Lamp, 2011) MESMA Innovative methods and integrated strategies for governments, local authorities, stakeholders, and other management bodies to support planning decisions at various local, national and European levels.
-Strategic tools for the sustained development of European seas and coastal areas, combining and optimising the benefits of using marine areas and the health and resilience of ecosystems, considering economic and ecological differences Plan Bothnia Collection, processing and visualisation of information necessary to prepare a transboundary spatial plan of maritime areas (Backer, Frais, 2012) Mesh Atlantic A set of common maps with a harmonised and agreed methodology for maritime areas of the Atlantic in the EU SHAPe Common methodology for implementing MSP in the Adriatic Sea Joint Adriatic Atlas supporting MSP and ICZM PartiSeaPate A template for working with stakeholders in the dimension of the sea basin (Baltic Sea) (Schultz-Zehden, Gee, 2015) A template for management of planning processes within the sea basin (Baltic Sea) (Schultz-Zehden, Gee, 2016) TPEA A check list containing the main steps for spatial planners involved in transboundary MSP (Jay, Gee, 2014) ADRIPLAN A proposal of strategic planning in the Adriatic-Ionian macro-region with particular emphasis on cross- border issues that require cross-border management (Barbanti et al., 2015, pp. 173-178) Lessons learned from transboundary and cross-border co-operation in MSP (Barbanti et al., 2015, pp. 239-241) SIMCelt Challenges and opportunities for cross-border co-operation in MSP and possible approaches to solving them in the Celtic Sea Baltic Scope Identification of specific issues requiring joint (cross-border) planning throughout the Baltic Sea, agreeing on a list of specific problems and threats in this area, and adopting recommendations on how to carry out planning in these topics to take into account the interests of other countries (Baltic Scope, 2017) A joint Baltic checklist for planning processes, the fulfilment of which gives planning an ecosystem character (Schmidtbauer Crona, 2017) Baltic LINes The concept of a coherent transnational network of corridors (shipping routes and energy corridors) in the entire sea basin (Baltic Sea, North Sea) - its development and implementation (Matczak et al., 2019) Pan-Baltic Scope Developing the Baltic wide concept of green infrastructure (Ruskule et al., 2019) Evaluation of the implementation of the international guidelines (the Baltic Sea broadscale MSP principles, regional Baltic MSP roadmap 2013-2020, and guidelines on transboundary consultations, public participation and co-operation) that provide a common regional framework supporting cross-border co-operation and coherent national MSP implementation in the BSR.
+PartiSeaPate A template for working with stakeholders in the dimension of the sea basin (Baltic Sea) (Schultz- Zehden, Gee, 2015) A template for management of planning processes within the sea basin (Baltic Sea) (Schultz- Zehden, Gee, 2016) TPEA A check list containing the main steps for spatial planners involved in transboundary MSP (Jay, Gee, 2014) ADRIPLAN A proposal of strategic planning in the Adriatic-Ionian macro-region with particular emphasis on cross- border issues that require cross-border management (Barbanti et al., 2015, pp. 173-178) Lessons learned from transboundary and cross-border co-operation in MSP (Barbanti et al., 2015, pp. 239-241) SIMCelt Challenges and opportunities for cross-border co-operation in MSP and possible approaches to solving them in the Celtic Sea Baltic Scope Identification of specific issues requiring joint (cross-border) planning throughout the Baltic Sea, agreeing on a list of specific problems and threats in this area, and adopting recommendations on how to carry out planning in these topics to take into account the interests of other countries (Baltic Scope, 2017) A joint Baltic checklist for planning processes, the fulfilment of which gives planning an ecosystem character (Schmidtbauer Crona, 2017) Baltic LINes The concept of a coherent transnational network of corridors (shipping routes and energy corridors) in the entire sea basin (Baltic Sea, North Sea) - its development and implementation (Matczak et al., 2019) Pan-Baltic Scope Developing the Baltic wide concept of green infrastructure (Ruskule et al., 2019) Evaluation of the implementation of the international guidelines (the Baltic Sea broadscale MSP principles, regional Baltic MSP roadmap 2013-2020, and guidelines on transboundary consultations, public participation and co-operation) that provide a common regional framework supporting cross- border co-operation and coherent national MSP implementation in the BSR.